 In this example you get an idea of how busy it can be once in the studio - a production of this size when shooting stills as well as film requires careful planning and coordination.

 Location scouting is when we source the locations for the film and it’s an enjoyable part of the pre-production phase.
 That said, it involves a lot of time out of the office, travel to potential locations, gathering information and taking photos.

 It’s often easier when location scouting to secure permits and access to locations in smaller towns or regional locations than in major cities, so if you’re in Newbury, Sheffield or Nottingham you might find it easier to secure a location than in London.

 Whilst location scouting is a lot of work, once we have visited the location, we then have it on file and over the fourteen years in the business Casual have developed a portfolio of suitable homes, offices and exterior locations to pick from to expedite the process.

 This film for Vodafone is a good example of how we used several locations across London to portray employees from Madrid, Qatar, Mozambique and South Africa by carefully selecting locations in the UK that looked like an apartment or location from that part of the world we were able to avoid flying a crew around the globe, saving both the planet and the budget.

 A production timeline can vary significantly but usually a film or animation can take around 4 – 6 weeks.
 However, we’ve shot, cut and delivered a project in a day so just tell us your deadline and we’ll come up with a creative that delivers on time.

-When scheduling the project, our producers will make sure there is ample time for pre-production preparation, feedback and amends and an extra buffer so we have time to make any last-minute changes.
+At Casual Films, when scheduling the project, producers will make sure there is ample time for pre-production preparation, feedback and amends and an extra buffer so we have time to make any last-minute changes.